brucemack/microlink/README.md

 Is it possible to run a full EchoLink&reg; station on a $4 microcontroller?
 I'm not completely sure, but let's find out.
 The goal of this project is to create the smallest, cheapest possible way to put a radio onto the EchoLink network.
-Are you new to EchoLink?
-Please [see the official website](https://www.echolink.org/) for complete information.
+If you are new to the workd of EchoLink please
+[see the official website](https://www.echolink.org/) for complete information.

 There are much easier ways to get onto EchoLink.
 The MicroLink project is only interesting for someone who wants to get deep into the nuts-and-bolts of EchoLink/VoIP technology.
-In fact, you should start to question the sanity of anyone who spends this much time building their own EL station.
+In fact, you should start to question the sanity of anyone who spends this much time building their own EchoLink station.

 Here's the current demo video: